 |Anse Noire||3.7 mi.
 West of Central Trois Ilets|

 |Anse Dufour||3.9 mi.
 West of Central Trois Ilets|

 |Grand Anse d'Arlet||Grand Anse-d'Arlets, 4.2 mi.
 South West of Central Trois Ilets|

-If you want to go snorkeling during a boat trip, you might want to contact Ykeva Day Tours.
+If you want to go snorkeling during a boating adventure, you can check with Ykeva Day Tours.
 There are two day boat trips: Mount Pelee and Diamond Rock.
 When you embark on a journey to Mount Pelee, you will search for dolphins and enjoy the colonial culture of the surrounding area.

-Information with regard to day sails and boat trips that offer snorkeling are displayed in the chart below.
+A few details with regard to day sails and boat trips that offer snorkeling are provided directly below.

 |(069) 617-5742||Central Trois Ilets|